 Due to the extreme workload youth program staff members have (Boustani et al., 2015), it is important that the methods are quick and efficient.
 It is also imperative that staff identify youth whom are most likely to dropout or have high absenteeism prior to staff losing contact.
 Identifying dropout risk allows for early intervention by program staff.
 The earlier youth at higher risk for dropping out are identified, the sooner program staff may provide resources to ensure their stay in the program.
+Tools that can facilitate this process would be helpful.
 Program staff may tackle this problem by providing resources to higher individual risk youth the resources to continue with the program.
 For example, weekly check-ups with higher risk youth may encourage continued participation in the program.
 Providing resources to youth, such as transportation services or increased emotional support to those who have higher risks may alleviate loss of contact from youth participants.

 Strengths and Limitations